Beyond: Two Souls: Plot

 Young Jodie Holmes (Caroline Wolfson) lives with her foster parents in a suburban home.
 Since birth, Jodie has had a psychic connection with a mysterious entity named Aiden, with whom she can communicate and perform telepathic acts, such as possessing people's minds and manipulating certain objects.
 After an incident with some neighbourhood kids results in Aiden almost killing one of them, Jodie's foster parents seek help to care for her condition, permanently leaving her under the custody of doctors Nathan Dawkins (Willem Dafoe) and Cole Freeman (Kadeem Hardison) of the United States Department of Paranormal Activity.

 Under the two doctors' care, Jodie slowly learns to control Aiden and the powers they share.
-During this time, Nathan and Cole are building the condenser, a portal that connects the world of the living with the world of the dead—the Infraworld.
+During this time, Nathan and Cole are building the condenser, a portal that connects the world of the living with the world of the dead — the Infraworld.
 One night, Nathan learns that his wife and daughter were killed in a car accident.
 While trying to comfort him, Jodie discovers that she can channel spirits of the dead from the Infraworld; she helps the spirits speak to the living through a psychic link created by her physical contact.
 As the years pass, a teenage Jodie (Elliot Page) seeks her independence, both from the doctors and from Aiden, and tries several times to live a normal life.
 At each attempt, Aiden intervenes, ending in disaster.

 At one point, Nathan asks for Jodie's help with the condenser, which has broken open.
 After braving hostile entities from the Infraworld, Jodie manages to shut down the condenser and warns Nathan not to build another.
 This gets the attention of the CIA, who send agent Ryan Clayton (Eric Winter) to forcibly recruit Jodie.
 After training, the now-adult Jodie goes on multiple missions as a field agent, often with Ryan, to whom she slowly becomes attracted.
 On one such mission in Somalia, Jodie is assigned to kill a warlord, only to realize afterwards that the target she killed was not a warlord, but the country's benign president.
 Enraged, Jodie flees in disgust, despite Ryan's pleas.
 Branded a traitor, Jodie becomes a fugitive, evading pursuing CIA forces.
-Along the way, she befriends a small group of homeless people, one of whom she helps give birth to a girl named Zoey, and she lives with a family of Native Americans, during which she saves them from a malevolent entity.
+Along the way, she befriends a small group of homeless people, one of whom she helps give birth to a girl named Zoey; she later lives with a Navajo family, whom she saves from a malevolent entity.
 The CIA eventually recaptures Jodie after she attempts to reconnect with her catatonic biological mother, who has been held and forcibly drugged for decades in a military hospital.